jobinkv/Slide_evaluation/README.md

 Open the list of slide images [here](http://10.2.16.142/cgi-bin/vi_project/list_slide.sh)
 ![table](tableLists1.jpg)<br/>
 The list contain 332 slide images and corresponding to each image four outputs links are given under the title of GT,PSP,DeepLab and tessetact.
 The column titled "Table" indicate whether the slide image contains table or not.<br/>
-#### Each evaluator can randomly choose 5 slide images and evaluate all the outputs provided in the table.
+#### Each evaluator can randomly choose 5 slide images and evaluate all the outputs corrsponds to those images.
 Eg: if you are choosen image name "130110-DKLK0EGEYA-540_frame1770.jpg" then you are suposed to evaluate all the outpus currespond to that image. (red marked boxes)